Aurora (2019 film): Plot

 She runs into him again at the grocery store — this time seeing him with his daughter.
-The trio get a meal together, with Aurora agreeing to help him and giving him some unsolicited advice about dating.
-Kinky suggests at work that Aurora may be interested in Darian, which she denies.
+The trio get a meal together; Aurora agrees to help him and gives him some unsolicited dating advice.
+Kinky later suggests that Aurora may be interested in Darian, which she denies.
 Aurora introduces Darian to Liisa, who shares she is also a refugee, from Karelia.
 Liisa offers up a potential wife in her lesbian friend, who faces judgement from the other old women.
 Everyone gets dressed up, but the woman dies on the way to the wedding.
-Aurora sets him up on more dates, each going worst than the last.
-He thanks her, and they two share an awkward good-night.
+Aurora sets him up on more dates, each worse than the last.
+He thanks her, and the two share an awkward good-night.
 Juha takes Darian out winter swimming.
-The two bond over jokes around the fire, with Juha asking if Darian is just a friend.
+They bond over jokes around the fire.

-Aurora’s father is hospitalized, and she calls Darian for emotional support.
-They get into bed together, kiss, and end up having sex.
+Aurora's father is hospitalised, and she calls Darian for emotional support.
+They get into bed together, kiss, and have sex.
 Darian and Azar celebrate Christmas with Tiina, Juha, and their children.
-Overwhelmed with her feelings, Aurora blacks out on a night out and wakes up in the hospital, having had her stomach pumped.
-The hospital worker gives her a phone number for help with substance abuse but she leaves, insisting she is fine.
-Darian is interviewed by immigration about his relationship with Aurora, where he confesses he loves her.
+Overwhelmed, Aurora blacks out on a night out and wakes up in the hospital, having had her stomach pumped.
+The hospital worker gives her a phone number for help with substance abuse but she insists she is fine and leaves.
+Darian is interviewed by immigration about his relationship with Aurora, where he confesses his love for her.
 Afterwards, he throws up and returns home to commiserate with Juha.

 Aurora accepts she has a problem, entering rehab and joining a support group for alcoholics.
-After getting sober, she drives to track down Darian and Azar and they reunite as a new family.
+After getting sober, she drives to reunite with Darian and Azar.